ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-events/index.md

 title: "Grid Events"
 ---

-This is a list of the events that the grid raises.
+This is a list of all the events that the grid raises.

 <framework-specific-section frameworks="javascript">
 |You register callbacks for these events through the `GridOptions` interface.